 Why just stay in an ordinary hotel when you can stay somewhere with a story?
 There’s certainly no shortage of stories in Ireland as the country is known for its colourful history and storytelling talent (“craic”), and there’s no shortage of castles here, either.
 So I couldn’t wait to experience the best of both at Castle Leslie, one of the country’s top luxury castle hotels.
-This gorgeous 1000-acre estate in County Monaghan is one of only a handful of castles that has remained in the same family for generations, where over the years the Leslie family has hosted politicians, poets, rock stars and rebels.
+The gorgeous 1000-acre estate in County Monaghan that is Castle Leslie is one of only a handful of castles that has remained in the same family for generations, where over the years the Leslie family has hosted politicians, poets, rock stars and rebels.
 Oh, and the odd ghost or two as well!

 Castle Leslie: One of Irelands Most Storied Castles